-Princess Diana Photos: 10 Rarely-Seen Photos of Princess Diana | Reader's Digest
+Princess Diana Photos: 11 Rarely Seen Photos of Princess Diana | Reader's Digest

 Ken Towner/Evening Standard/REX/Shutterstock

 Princess Diana speaks with Princess Margaret, Queen Elizabeth’s sister, while waiting at Victoria State for the state visit of the Italian president.
 Soon, women around the world would mimic her impeccable fashion sense.
-(By the way, you should steal these style tips
+You can steal these style tips

-from Princess Diana.)
+from Princess Diana, too.

 Alan Davidson/Silverhub/REX/Shutterstock